 What is lumbar spinal stenosis?

-Lumbar spinal stenosis is a neurologic condition in which the bony structure of the spinal column narrows and this narrowing compresses the nerves leaving the spine.
+Lumbar spinal stenosis is when the spinal column narrows and puts pressure on the nerves leaving the spine.

 What are causes of lumbar spinal stenosis?

-Symptoms specific to lumbar spinal stenosis are usually related to the inability to walk a distance or stand for any prolonged period of time.
+Lumbar spinal stenosis symptoms are usually related to the inability to walk a distance or stand for any prolonged period of time.
 The medical term for this weakness in the legs and difficulty walking is neurogenic claudication.

 lumbar-spinal-stenosis